knowledgetranslation/process/how_to_make_a_quality_website.md

 1. No single user is more important than another user.[^12]

-	* e.g. mobile users need the same access to the same content as desktop users, disabled users need the same access to the same content as able users, etc.
+	* E.g. mobile users need the same access to the same content as desktop users, disabled users need the same access to the same content as able users, etc.

 1. Usability tests are for identifying problems, not for generating suggestions.